-Beginning life as a flower-power band in San Francisco during the psychedelic rush of Haight-Ashbury, The Groovies came to define the true spirit of good time rock & roll and pop.
+Beginning life as a flower-power band called The Chosen Few in San Francisco during the psychedelic rush of Haight-Ashbury, The Groovies came to define the true spirit of good-time rock & roll and pop.

-Teenage Head (1971) was the last album to be recorded by the original lineup and the tensions between guitarist Cyril Jordan and singer Roy Loney were reflected in the record’s tough, rumbling sound.
+It was the last album to be recorded by the original lineup, and the tensions between guitarist Cyril Jordan and singer Roy Loney were reflected in the record’s tough, rumbling sound.

 The few reviews the album attracted were good, but the Groovies – playing short pop tunes in the style of the British rockers – were out of place in an America obsessed with guitar-soloing rock bands.

 Roy Loney left, disillusioned, only a few months after the album’s release.
 Jordan reshaped the band – feeding his transient co-members a diet of British Beat and R&B blended with Byrds/Beau Brummels throughout the 70s – and shifted them to England to record Shake Some Action under Dave Edmunds at Rockfield.

 With punk rock reintroducing the idea of the short, sharp song, the Flamin’ Groovies were suddenly fashionable for the first time: dressed in Beatle boots, velvet jackets and tight trousers, the Groovies covered The Beatles’ There’s A Place, The Byrds’ Feel A Whole Lot Better and recreated the Sixties in songs of their own like Shake Some Action, picking up an enthusiastic following.